maithemewp/mai-galleries/README.md

 # Mai Galleries
-A responsive image gallery block with optional image lightbox.
+A responsive image gallery block with optional image links and lightbox.